irelius/test-deployment/README.md

 * Require proper authorization: Spot must NOT belong to the current user
 * Request
   * Method: POST
-  * Route path: /api/spots/:spotId/bookings/:userId     <!-- 1st rev: from /api/bookings/new to /api/spots/:spotId/bookings -->
+  * Route path: /api/spots/:spotId/bookings/:userId <!-- *** 1st rev: add /:userId to ensure who created the booking -->
-  * Headers:
+  * Headers:                                        <!-- *** the userId can be taken out once there is login logic -->
-    * Content-Type: application/json
+    * Content-Type: application/json                <!-- 1st rev: from /api/bookings/new to /api/spots/:spotId/bookings -->
   * Body:

     ```json